hexbatch/apple-core/core-docs/y-core-expansions/mutuals.md

 * Mutual set selection: different ways to select mutual sets into a view When selecting, can put limits of how many mutual distance, and limit the mutual element types.
 * Able to make macros.
 Macros made from push and pop of other operations.
 Only mutual operations allowed because they do no events
-    Macros can be run by actions (not using script or remote, just set the macro id)
+    Macros can be run by actions (not using remote, just set the macro id?)
 * Can register custom macros in the core, not by users, but by plugin.
 For instance macros to select via topology and area charges on mutual entanglements.